SeongdoKim/AndroidRemoteCamera/README.md

 After you compile this source codes and install it to your Android device, you can connect your device to another machine.
 To make a connection, you must know the IP address of the target machine.
 If the target machine uses a static IP address, you would not have any problem.
 Otherwise, to make a connection, your device, and the target machine should be on the same network.

 ### Change the size of streaming image
 By default, the size of streaming is set to the minimum available size.
-To change the size of the image to be streamed, you should modify the line 607 in CameraPreviewFragment.java.
+To change the size of the image to be streamed, you should modify the line 607 in *CameraPreviewFragment.java*.